What is this guide about?

 Solution: A Risk Training Matrix

-The risk assessment module comes with access to our ‘Insights’ dashboard, giving you access to risk compliance for your entire organisation.
+The Risk Module comes with access to our ‘Insights’ dashboard, giving you access to risk compliance for your entire organisation.

 - Easily see risk assessment data for your business across all locations using our highly-visual Live Insights Dashboard.